-bell hooks is the author of numerous critically acclaimed and influential books on the politics of race, gender, class, and culture.
-Acknowledged as one of America’s leading public intellectuals, she is a charismatic speaker who divides her time among teaching, writing, and lecturing around the world.
-In this Reading List, Between the Lines gathers some of her most powerful works to celebrate the renowned author and activist's 68th birthday.
+bell hooks was the author of numerous critically acclaimed and influential books on the politics of race, gender, class, and culture.
+She passed away in December 2021 at the age of sixty-nine.
+One of America’s leading public intellectuals, she was a charismatic speaker who divided her time between teaching, writing, and lecturing around the world.
+In this Reading List, Between the Lines has gathered some of her most powerful works to celebrate the life of this renowned author and activist.
+Rest in power.

 This landmark work of history and theory challenges every accepted notion about the nature of black women’s lives.
 Ain’t I A Woman examines the impact of sexism on black women during slavery, the historic devaluation of black womanhood, black male sexism, racism within the recent women’s movement, and black women’s involvement with feminism. bell hooks’ insight as a black woman and a feminist extends the scope of feminist theory and practice for us all, and marks the emergence of a revitalized feminism in the 1980s.

 When Sisters of the Yam was originally released in 1994, it won critical praise and solidified bell hooks’ reputation as one of the leading public intellectuals of her generation.
 Today, the book is considered a classic in African American and feminist circles, and provides a launching point for much of hooks’ later work.
 Tackling such issues as addiction, truth-telling, work, grieving, spirituality, and eroticism, hooks shares numerous strategies for self-recovery that can heal individuals and inspire struggle against racism, sexism, and consumer capitalism.
 Sisters of the Yam stands apart as a self-help book, hooks said, because it links self-recovery with political resistance.